friendly/matlib/cran-comments.md

 ## Test environments
 * local Windows 10 install, 4.5.1 (2025-06-13 ucrt)
 * travis.ci on github
-* win-builder  R Under development (unstable) (2024-09-25 r87194 ucrt)
+* win-builder  R Under development (unstable) (2025-10-03 r88899 ucrt)

 ## Comments
-This is a major update, adding a system for constructing and rendering matrix expressions, operations and equations in LaTeX
+This is a moderate update, improving usability and documentation

 ## R CMD check results
 There were no ERRORs or WARNINGs or NOTEs.